 For stable stocks with high volume, market orders often execute at a prices that are close to the trader's expected order.
 However, volatile stocks with low volume experience more rapid price swings, and there's a possibility you could end up paying much more than you expected when you buy, or taking in far less than you anticipated when you sell.

 Limit orders may be placed in a trading priority list by your broker.

-If it is not, it will slot in among the other orders that are away from the market.
-As other orders are filled, your order may work its way to the top.
-On the other hand, better orders may come in and push your order down the list.
+One thing to keep in mind with limit orders is that they may or may not go to the top of the list for execution by your stockbroker.
+If the price on your limit order is the best ask or bid price, it will likely be filled very quickly.
+If not, it will get in line with the other trade orders that are priced away from the market price.
+As other orders get filled, your order may work its way to the top.
+On the other hand, orders priced closer to the current market price may come in and push your order down on the list.

-Placing a Limit Order
+Placing a Trade With a Limit Order

 - Number of shares

 - Security being bought or sold